RahulModak74/CUSTOM_LLM_WAF/README.md

 ## 🌐 Client Machine Setup (Nginx + Application)

-### Step 1: Install Nginx(ASSUMES YOU HAVE A WORKING WEB APPLICAION THAT NEEDS PROTECTION AND USES NGINX)
+### Step 1: Existing Nginx(ASSUMES YOU HAVE A WORKING WEB APPLICAION THAT NEEDS PROTECTION AND USES NGINX)

 ### Step 2: Configure Nginx with WAF Integration